 The capstone experience is the culminating project of your MA in Global Risk (online) degree, bringing together the theoretical concepts, tools, and frameworks from social and economic sciences.
 You will complete the capstone project in small groups based on your region and topic of interest.

-During the first residency in Bologna, you will develop a forecast model.
-Between this residency and the second in Washington DC, you will update your forecast periodically, focusing on the process of developing and revising the forecast and reflecting on why it was correct or incorrect.
+During the first residency you will develop a forecast model.
+Between this residency and the second you will update your forecast periodically, focusing on the process of developing and revising the forecast and reflecting on why it was correct or incorrect.
 During the second residency in Washington DC, you’ll present self and group assessments of your forecast.